chemiemtl/chemiemtl/_team/pedro-cheng.md

 weight: 1
 ---

-Pedro has vast experience in the resin, adhesive, lacquer & metal packaing over the past 20 years in the industry.
+Pedro has vast experience in the resin, adhesive, lacquer & metal packaging over the past 20 years in the industry.